ryancramerdesign/MarkupLoadGCal/README.txt

 - author: Author of this item
 - from: Timestamp of when the event begins
 - to: Timestamp of when the event ends
-- dateFrom: Formatted date string of when the event begins
+- dateFrom: Formatted date string of when the event begins*
-- dateTo: Formatted date string of when the event ends
+- dateTo: Formatted date string of when the event ends*

+*The dateFrom and dateTo properties may be PHP date() or strftime() format.

 See the module file for additional configuration options.